thaum-io/language-of-leadership/_posts/2020-08-15-sentiment-of-leaders.md

   - question: 'What major emotions are detected from each prime minister's communications with the public?'
     answer: <a href="assets/img/speech_sentiment_pm/allpm_hierarchy_1.png"><img src="assets/img/speech_sentiment_pm/allpm_hierarchy_1.png"><a>

-  - question: 'Can we extract fine-grained emotional expressions, from admiration to surprise?
-(Click the plot - it expands)'
+  - question: 'Can we extract fine-grained emotional expressions, from admiration to surprise?'

     answer: <a href="assets/img/speech_sentiment_pm/allpm_hierarchy_2.png"><img src="assets/img/speech_sentiment_pm/allpm_hierarchy_2.png"><a>
 ---